nsipplswezey/clojure-overtone-livecoding-wurlitzer/README.md

 # livecoding-wurlitzer

 Live coding a reproduction of Chris Staples '[Wurlitzer](https://www.youtube.com/watch?v=edhvr72ZJ_s)' Starts with sequence buffers.
 Then instruments.
 Then instrument triggers.
 Inspired by overtone examples.
+Attempts to be literate coding.

 ## Usage